SIST EN ISO 15192:2021

 Soil and waste - Determination of Chromium(VI) in solid material by alkaline digestion and ion chromatography with spectrophotometric detection (ISO 15192:2021)

-ISO 15192:2010 specifies a method for the determination of Cr(VI) in solid waste material and soil by alkaline digestion and ion chromatography with spectrophotometric detection.
-This method can be used to determine Cr(VI) mass fractions in solids greater than 0,1 mg/kg.
+This document specifies the determination of Cr(VI) in solid waste material and soil by alkaline digestion and ion chromatography with spectrophotometric detection.
+This method can be used to determine Cr(VI)-mass fractions in solids higher than 0,1 mg/kg.

 Boden und Abfall - Bestimmung von sechswertigem Chrom in Feststoffen durch alkalischen Aufschluss und Ionenchromatographie mit photometrischer Detektion (ISO 15192:2021